 Accidents unfortunately happen from time to time.
 In cases of emergency, medical attention will be sought and you will be contacted immediately.

-Most members of staff are trained in first aid techniques, with two teachers holding specific paediatric first aid qualifications.
+All members of staff are trained in first aid techniques.
 It is most important that you provide the school with information as to where you can be contacted during the day, and the name of a person delegated by you who can be contacted so that if medical help must be sought, you can be quickly informed.
 Please make sure that this information is updated if changes occur, (for example, when you move house, get a new mobile telephone number or if there is a change in emergency contact).

 There is a visit consent form which the school require parents to complete ahead of all off-site visits.